clevkelz/surfs_up/README.md

 [^1]: The metadata related to weather recording stations can be found on the National Centers for Environmental Information, which is part of the National Oceanic and Atmospheric Administration: https://www.ncei.noaa.gov/pub/data/ghcn/daily/ghcnd-stations.txt
+[^2]:  The code to obtain the number of observations for each station is found in the Climate Analysis Jupyter Notebook file in this repository.
+See: https://github.com/clevkelz/surfs_up/blob/main/climate_analysis.ipynb